ABS Overseas Migration methodology, 2024-25

 Sources

-These public datasets, reports, and methodology notes support the simulator and charts.
+These public datasets, reports, methodology notes, and academic papers support the simulator and charts.
 TAMM is intentionally simplified; this page keeps the evidence trail in one place.

-15 references covering migration flows, fiscal modelling, housing supply, education exports, occupations, and citizenship.
+36 references covering migration flows, fiscal modelling, housing supply, education exports, occupations, citizenship, and visa-transition research.

 Defines NOM using the 12/16-month usual-residence rule, rather than traveller-declared intention.